Table of Contents

 - In an action film, we expect a lone character (or occasionally a concerted group) to be pitted against some pretty insurmountable numerical odds – government conspiracies, intelligence agencies, terrorists, crime gangs etc.

-- In a horror, we expect a group of characters to face an antagonistic, often supernatural force that will likely kill the majority of them before whoever’s left manages to overcome it.
+- From a horror, we expect a group of characters to face an antagonistic, often supernatural force that will likely kill the majority of them before whoever’s left manages to overcome it.

 A genre screenplay has to at least partially adhere to these conventions or it risks alienating that core audience.
 But this poses its own problem.
 As Robert McKee puts it: